draftbit/twitter-lite/README.md

 ### .get(endpoint, parameters)

 Returns a Promise resolving to the API response object, or rejecting on error.
-The response object also contains the HTTP response code and [headers](https://developer.twitter.com/en/docs/basics/rate-limiting.html), under the `_header` key.
+The response and error objects also contain the HTTP response code and [headers](https://developer.twitter.com/en/docs/basics/rate-limiting.html), under the `_headers` key.
 These are useful to check for [rate limit](#rate-limiting) information.

 ```es6
 const client = new Twitter({